EricssonResearch/dnt/test/srv6/README.md

 * IPv6 UNI - the incoming traffic is IPv6
 * IPv4 UNI - the incoming traffic is IPv4
 * TSN UNI - the incoming traffic is TSN
-For each test case there is an R2DTWO configuration pair in this directory, named <nodename>_<test>.cfg.
+For each test case there is an DNT configuration pair in this directory, named <nodename>_<test>.cfg.

 ## Running the srv6.py script